hapifhir/lets-build/README.md

 * Don't optimize at first!
 There are lots of ways this code can be made efficient, but it's better to start by getting it working, then worry about performance later.

+* You can use the PATIENT_ID column as the resource ID for the Patient resource.
+Using a client-assigned ID for your resources makes the outcome predictable, and means that you can re-run your uploader as many times as you like without constantly creating new datasets.

+* You can use the SEQN column as the resource ID for the Observation resources, but you will need to append something to it since there are 3 Observations per row.